What is Bark for Schools?

 What is Parent Portal?

 Bark’s Parent Portal enables schools to share responsibility with parents to monitor their students’ accounts.
-Bark recommends parent/guardian contact information in case we detect a severe or imminent threat on a school-issued account when classes aren’t in session.
+Bark recommends adding parent/guardian contact information in case we detect a severe or imminent threat on a school-issued account when classes aren’t in session.
 These events can happen after hours, over the weekend, and during holidays — times when a staff member may not be available to respond to time-sensitive alerts.

 You can find out more here: FAQs on the Parent Portal